 Winning Leicester Pride’s Unsung Hero Award in August 2016, I worked with over 70 transgender and non-binary children and young people and also supported around 40 of their families.
 I have written and delivered assemblies and workshops to over 1500 secondary school students.
 Additionally, I have written and delivered training to over 750 professionals working across the public, private and third sectors.
 Professions include:

 - Child and Adolescent Mental Health Service (CAMHS) staff.

 The YTCE gained national recognition from the then Minister for Women and Equalities and Minister for Education, Nicky Morgan MP.
 I was asked to be a stakeholder for the Women and Equalities Department, meeting the then Prime Minister, David Cameron MP.
 Furthermore, I have delivered workshops and spoken at numerous national and regional events.
 Notably, for the national LGBT charity, Stonewall and for the Gender Identity Development Service (GIDS), the only NHS provision that supports transgender children and young people in England and Wales.

-Across Leicestershire I have worked with many organisations including Leicester City Council and Leicestershire County Council to delivery training.
-Furthermore, I coauthored a national ‘Trans Inclusion Toolkit for Schools’ along with 10 other local authorities.
+Across Leicestershire I have worked with many organisations including Leicester City Council and Leicestershire County Council to deliver training.
+Furthermore, I co-authored national guidance along with 10 other local authorities.
 I have also guest lectured at both the University of Leicester and De Montfort University.